pratik-kumar-sahu/CISHack_Contest/README.md

-# CIS-AttainU
+# CISHack-GitHub
 Code Innovation Series powered by GitHub
-Project Submission for CIS - AttainU.
+Project Submission for CIS - Arya College Of Engineering & IT.

 ## Submission Procedure
 Read the following steps and guidelines properly for proper submission of your project.
 Missing out any step or performing it wrongly can lead to unsuccessful submission.